 Ryan played Hooker/Flanker for Mold RFC in North Wales until he was 16 when he successfully gain a place in the London Wasps Academy.
 He went on to captain the side in the final at Twickenham in 2012.
 Whilst at Wasps Ryan also played for Welsh Exiles and Welsh Charitable’s.

 In 2014 he played for RGC 1404 – North Wales Premiership side and also completed his Level 2 Coaching qualification.
 He returned to play for Mold RFC in 2015 and in 2016 was appointed as the Head Coach for the Youth section, who under his guidance, won the League.

-Ryan is constantly challenging himself to improve as a coach and works hard to give opportunities to young payers from 5 years old up, organising summer camps at Mold RFC during the holidays.
+Ryan is constantly challenging himself to improve as a coach and works hard to give opportunities to young players.
+He is the owner of Tinies Rugby Ltd, a fast growing rugby initiative for 2, 3 & 4 year olds with adult participation.

 Ryan is fulfilling his ambition in becoming a coach within the professional game and is currently undertaking his RFU Level 3 qualification.